PennLINC/sMRI_ChronicPain/README.md

     - You can select whether the slices are displayed in sagittal, coronal or axial view
     - In the context of the paper, I have only shown the sagittal and axial view
 5. **select *VIEW* :arrow_right: *SLICES***
-    - You can specify the silces by means of numbers that you want to display in the multiclice figure
+    - You can specify the slices by means of numbers that you want to display in the multislice figure
-    - In addition, you can define how far the silces should overlap in the image
+    - In addition, you can define how far the slices should overlap in the image

 ### 3.3.
 Distribution of foci